 About Ellisland Farm

 Burns shot to fame a few years earlier and had been touring the country as “the toast of Scottish society”.
-In 1788 he “resolves to lead a retired, domestic life” and he had also been in training for the lucrative and respectable post of an Excise Officer.
-A post had just become vacant in Nithsdale and by coincidence, one of his Edinburgh aquaintances Patrick Miller had just purchased the estate named Dalswinton.
+In 1788 he “resolves to lead a retired, domestic life” and had also been in training for the lucrative and respectable post of an Excise Officer.
+A post had just become vacant in Nithsdale and by coincidence, one of his Edinburgh aquaintances Patrick Miller had just purchased the nearby estate at Dalswinton.
 Dalswinton was a few miles north of Dumfries and also had three vacant farms.
 Robert was offered the first choice of the three.

 At Ellisland Robert built his own house, a splendid six apartment house (described as a “modest mansion” by visitors in 1789) with views over the Nith.
 Ellisland is a national treasure as it is so unchanged and shows us exactly how Robert and Jean lived during the peak of their wealth and the height of his poetical inspiration.